GoldAndLink/week-3-image-generator-assistant/README.md

 - [x] 15.
 Display the image on the page when it is generated.
 - [x] 16.
 Submit your project in the submission form.

+Kashi
+What is missing:
+A - Display an error message when there is an issue with the image generation (search for the word: "Todo:" into the code you will find where you need to handle this error)

+B - Add and display parameters

 ## Next Steps